chengzeyi/china_gre_query/README.md

 enter the check code in the input text area.
 Do not press your `ENTER` key on that web page.
 Instead, go back to the CLI and press `ENTER` there and everything will be just fine.

+The geckodriver might not work well with a newer version of Firefox.